Noobeel/Noobeel/README.md

 ## About Me
 <p>
-Hey, I am currently an undergraduate student pursuing a Bachelor of Science degree in Computer Science at Toronto Metropolitan University (formerly Ryerson University) in Toronto, Canada.
+Hey,  I am a recent graduate with a Bachelor of Science degree in Computer Science from Toronto Metropolitan University (formerly Ryerson University) in Toronto, Canada.
 I am always curious about new technological advancements and have a keen interest in Software Engineering and Development!
 </p>

 ## Spoken Languages